EIE2-IAC-Labs/Project_Brief/TeamProject.md

 1. Your design should pass your team's F1 starting light program.
 2. Your design should also pass the reference program __"pdf.asm"__ provided in the folder *_"tb/reference"_*.
 Details about how this reference program works and what it does is given in the [markdown file](tb/reference/Reference_Prog.md) in this folder.
 3. Your design should also pass all five programs provided in the folder *_"tb/asm"_*.
-You should read about how these tests work in [markdown file](tb/verification.md).
+You should read about how these tests work in this [markdown file](tb/verification.md).
 Note that these tests all use the same instructions as the reference PDF program.

 <br>